 Save costs, avoid legal issues, and drive higher business performance by outsourcing your HR

 There are various reasons why a business may fail.
-But neglecting the HR function is a likely factor.
+But neglecting the HR function is a major contributing factor.

-If you neglect HR, your business will face these issues:
+If you neglect HR, your business will likely face these issues:

 - Compliance risks